Seldom: An Anonymity Network with Selective Deanonymization

+In theory, two different clients could open a connection through the same exit relay in close succession.
+In this case, it would be hard to match observed Internet traffic to a specific flow record.
+This challenge stems from the fact that the client cannot reliably know the port used by an exit relay; hence, the client cannot include this information in its signature.
+In practice, we expect such similar flow records to rarely and mostly happen to widely known and benign websites, \eg news sources.
+In the worst case, \acp{LEA} would have to investigate two or more circuits, which could come with higher scrutiny by the consortium deciding on the deanonymization request.

-An additional challenge comes from the fact that multiple governments want their own consistent copy of this database.
-It would put additional strain on the exit relays if they have to migrate their database entries to each government's database.
-We offload these costs to the governments, while simultaneously benefiting from the better connectivity among them.
-However, if the governments synchronize the databases themselves, a database operator can doubt he knows about all data distributed by the exit relays.
+An additional challenge comes from the fact that no single database operator is trusted by everybody.
+It would, however, put additional strain on the exit relays if they have to migrate their database entries to multiple deployed databases.
+We offload these synchronization costs to the operators while simultaneously benefiting from the better connectivity among them.
+However, if the operators synchronize the databases themselves, one operator must be sure that they know about all data distributed by the exit relays.
 Hence, we implemented a smart contract (deployed on the translucent ledger introduced in Section~\ref{sec:recovery:ledger}) through which exit relays inform about the digest of migrated database entries.
-A government thus learns which data other governments should distribute to them.
-All in all, \name thus allows the storage of the necessary data for deanonymizations without overburdening the exit relays or other volunteers with computations or costs.
+Each database operator thus learns which data other instances should distribute to them.
+All in all, \name thus allows the distributed storage of the necessary data for deanonymizations without overburdening the exit relays or other volunteers with additional computations or costs.